Dry suit: Buoyancy compensators

-The use of buoyancy compensators (BCs) with dry suits is required by some organisations as they provide secure flotation in the event of catastrophic flooding of the suit.
+The use of buoyancy compensators (BCs) for diving with dry suits is required by some organisations as they provide secure flotation in the event of catastrophic flooding of the suit.
 Large volumes of gas in the suit can also put pressure on the neck, or vent through the neck seal, which could cause a sudden loss of buoyancy, water ingress, or both.
 The BC is used to compensate for mass change due to consumption of breathing gas, while the dry suit is kept at a near constant volume to optimise thermal insulation.
 The BC must not obstruct free access to the inflation valve, which is usually on the chest, or the shoulder dump valve.

+Overalls

+Boilersuit style protective wear may be worn over the dry suit to protect it from environmental damage.
+This is most commonly done by commercial and military divers working in a harsh environment where the suit is exposed to sharp points or edges, or abrasive surfaces, or is likely to be contaminated on the surface by materials which can be warded off by the cheaper and relatively disposable protective clothing overlay.

 Applications

 Use of dry suits can conveniently be divided into underwater and surface applications, as the construction of the suit may be optimized for either.

 Underwater

 Dry suits are typically used where the water temperature is below 15 °C (60 °F), and for extended immersion in water above 15 °C (60 °F), where discomfort and a greater risk of hypothermia would be experienced by a wet suit user.
-They are also used with integral boots, and gloves and sealed to the helmet for personal protection when working in and around hazardous liquids.
+They are also used with integral boots, and gloves and sealed to the helmet for personal protection when working in and around hazardous liquids regardless of temperature.